-In terms of highway safety, the proposals would have a similar impact to the scheme that was approved on the adjacent site.
+In terms of highway safety, the proposals would have a similar impact to the scheme that was approved on the adjacent site in 2013.
 The development now proposed would use the same access onto Bosworth Close and pedestrians and vehicles travelling to and from the site would use the same roads and footpaths in the surrounding area.
-As with the previous scheme, WCC Highways have raised no objection to the proposed development.
-Therefore it is considered that the proposals would have an acceptable impact in terms of highway safety.
+The current proposals would also have the same highways impact as the 2015 application for a school on the same site.
+WCC Highways raised no objection to either of those schemes.